Bill from Bucks County lawmaker would require mandatory jail time for illegal gun possession - NewsBreak

 Bill from Bucks County lawmaker would require mandatory jail time for illegal gun possession

-LOCATION (KYW Newsradio) — A Pennsylvania lawmaker from Bucks County is introducing a bill that would require mandatory minimum prison sentences for anyone convicted of illegally carrying a firearm.
+BENSALEM, Pa.
+(KYW Newsradio) — A Pennsylvania lawmaker from Bucks County is introducing a bill that would require mandatory minimum prison sentences for anyone convicted of illegally carrying a gun.

 “The impetus as part of this is, quite frankly, the rampant crime in Philadelphia,” said Republican State Rep. Frank Farry.